 VENTANA primary antibodies have been developed for use on BenchMark IHC/ISH instruments in combination with VENTANA detection kits and accessories.
-Refer to the tables below for recommended staining protocols.
+Refer to Table 2 and Table 3 for recommended staining protocols.

-CINtec p16 Histology has been optimized for specific incubation times but the user must validate results obtained with this reagent.
+This antibody has been optimized for specific incubation times but the user must validate results obtained with this reagent.